ChrisMoller/mtx/README.md

 Chris Moller
 henrik@henrikmoller.me

-(If you care, the entirety of my name is Christian Henrik Luja M&#00f8;ller, giving me a great deal of flexibility in obfuscating my identity.)
+(If you care, the entirety of my name is Christian Henrik Luja Møller, giving me a great deal of flexibility in obfuscating my identity.)